Pimería Alta: Post-colonial period

-The impact of colonization in the region cannot be underestimated.
+The impact of colonization in the region cannot be overestimated.
 Through its inhabitants, remnants of Spanish and native indigenous cultural customs would become a part of life in the Pimería Alta even after the end of the colonial period in 1821.
 Many of the customs and economic practices characteristic of the region would become entrenched into the independence period.
-Still it is important to reflect on the differences brought about during both the Mexican independence period and the US after the Gadsen Purchase.
+Still it is important to reflect on the differences brought about during both the Mexican independence period and the US after the Gadsden Purchase.

 As scholar Edward H. Spencer has articulated, Mexican government policies towards indigenous peoples in the region could be grouped into three categories, all of which had as their primary goal assimilation of indigenous people into Mexican society.
 The first involved granting of Mexican citizenship, which both hypothetically granted political rights to indigenous peoples of the region while simultaneously stripping them of their political status as ‘Indians’.
 The second meant attempts to assimilate indigenous peoples into the local Mexican political system, followed thirdly by distribution of small, individual land plots to indigenous families.
 These policies collectively went against practices established by missionaries in the colonial period, such as communal agricultural production and political organization with a relative degree of autonomy from Spanish authorities.
 When these policies failed, the Mexican state often used deportations of indigenous peoples of the region (see Yaqui Wars) to other parts of the country as a last response to resistance.
 This response by the Mexican government was coupled with active military aggression.
 Only in the early 20th century did Mexican government policy shift to include more co-operational approaches to indigenous communities, shifting away from the attempts to institute ‘democratic individualism’ in the 19th century.